A red graphic icon of the THC warning label which is included on all legal cannabis products in Colorado.

 Keep your brain sharp.

-You learn and remember better without weed.
+You learn and remember better without cannabis.

 It can be hard to quit, so why start?

-Weed can slow you down.
+Cannabis can slow you down.

 Breathe easier and cleaner.

-A girl talking on her cellphone.
+A teenage girl in Colorado talks on her cellphone.

 Bad reactions can happen.

-If someone you know has a bad reaction make the responsible decision and stay with them while calling the Poison Control Hotline at 1-800-222-1222.
+If someone you know has a bad reaction, make the responsible decision and stay with them while calling the Poison Control Hotline at 1-800-222-1222.
 If it seems severe, call 911 immediately.
 Anyone under 21 who calls for help and stays with the person having the medical issue or bad reaction is protected.
 The person who had the bad reaction could face legal consequences depending on local law enforcement, but it’s still important to do what you can to keep them safe.

 OWN YOUR FUTURE.

-Underage marijuana use can impact more than your health.
+Underage cannabis use can impact more than your health.
 From legal issues to how it can affect your plans after high school, knowing the risks can help you make the best decisions for your future.

 If you’re under 21, it’s illegal.

-Two friends with their arms around each other.
+A red graphic icon representing friendship showing two friends with their arms around each other.

 Don’t lose the trust of family and friends.